 The exiting employee retains a more positive final impression of the company

 Your perception in the community substantially impacts your future recruiting efforts in hiring the best employees.

 Studies show that being let go from a job can be one of the most stressful things that can affect employees.
 It can increase suicide rates, depression, problems at home, and cause several other byproducts of the decision.
 According to Richard and Terri Deems, PhD, authors of Make Job Loss Work For You, losing a job takes you through stages similar to the stages of grief known as the job loss reaction cycle.

 - Denial & bargaining

 - Acceptance & Affirmation

-For those exposed to long term unemployment, this cycle is accompanied by physical reactions such as weight loss/gain, sleep disturbance, and prolonged elevated stress levels.
-Problematic symptoms of a layoff include long term health issues such as arthritis, diabetes, and more.
+For those exposed to long term unemployment, this cycle can be accompanied by physical reactions such as weight loss/gain, sleep disturbance, and prolonged elevated stress levels.
+Problematic symptoms of a layoff can include long term health issues such as arthritis, diabetes, and more.

 Consequently, at HTI we see our role as a partner to our clients and a helping hand to their associates as critical during times of transition.
-Regardless of the reason their employees were affected, we pride ourselves on guiding them as they seek a new position and leave behind the old one.
-Our role falls into 3 phrases to prevent these outcomes.
+Regardless of the reason their employees were affected, we pride ourselves on guiding them as they seek a new position and transition from the old one.
+Our role falls into 3 phrases to prevent these outcomes: